Renderer 2.x - Basic 3D algorithms

 While waiting for GCC to catch up, I kept researching multicore technologies.
 Functional languages seem particularly adept to SMP, and I've put them next in line in my R&D agenda (Ocaml and F# in particular).
 Before leaving C++ behind, though, I heard about Intel Threading Building Blocks (TBB) and decided to put them to the test.
 TBB is a portable set of C++ templates that makes writing threading code a lot easier than legacy APIs (CreateThread, _beginthread, pthread_create, etc).
 TBB is also open-source, so it was easy to work with it and figure out its internals.
 Truth be told, it also required more changes in my code (OpenMP required almost none).
 Still, it is a vast improvement compared to conventional threading APIs.

 I must also confess that I have not invested a lot of effort in using these technologies; I only enhanced two of my main rendering loops to make them SMP aware.
-Still, this was enough to boost the speed (on my Core2Duo) by 80%!
-Judging by the gain/effort ratio, this is one of the best bargains I've ever met...
+Still, this was enough to boost the speed (on a Core2Duo) by 80%!
+Judging by the gain/effort ratio, this is one of the best bargains I've ever found...

 As of now (October 2008), GCC 4.3.2 is up to speed and compiles OpenMP code just fine.
 TBB is of course running perfectly (since it is simply a C++ template library), so choose freely between any of the two, and easily achieve portable multithreading.